javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 ```

-And if we the functions that we're scheduling are CPU-hungry, then we can measure the time taken by the execution and plan the next call sooner or later.
+And if the functions that we're scheduling are CPU-hungry, then we can measure the time taken by the execution and plan the next call sooner or later.

 **Recursive `setTimeout` guarantees a delay between the executions, `setInterval` -- does not.**